Community Investment Process

-United Way of Southern Maine (UWSM) Diversity and Inclusion Commitment:
+United Way of Southern Maine (UWSM) Diversity & Inclusion Commitment:

 Diversity, equity, and inclusion are vital to achieving our mission, living our values, and advancing the common good.
 United Way of Southern Maine fosters and promotes an inclusive environment that leverages the unique contributions of diverse individuals and organizations in all aspects of our work.
 We know that by bringing diverse individuals and viewpoints together we can more effectively create opportunities for a better life for all.
-For our full Diversity and Inclusion statement: https://uwsme.org/diversity-inclusion/
+Read our full Diversity and Inclusion statement here.

 The information above details the primary investment process of United Way of Southern Maine.
 For funding opportunities through United Way of Southern Maine’s Giving Circles, Women United and the Brick & Beam Society, please visit their individual websites.

-If you have any questions, please contact Karen Stephenson, Director, Community Investments, at email@example.com.
+With questions, please contact Karen Stephenson, Community Investment Director at firstname.lastname@example.org.